Kibu: Kibukuth and relations with other peoples

 In the passage over to the other side, at the sandbanks west of Boigu, the mari, which is black (kubikub) just as in life, becomes white (gamulnga) (this is a belief common to many Pacific and Australian peoples).
 Therefore, when Asians and Europeans visited Torres Strait, they were at first believed to be markai returning.
 In the modern language, markai is still often used to refer to Europeans, though no longer to Asians.
 However, this is considered to be impolite, and the correct term is either Yurupau Mœbaig "European" or Gamulmœbaig "(Light) Coloured Person".

-One favourite means of transport of the markai is the markaigub "spirit wind", that is to say, waterspouts, which appear in the North-West Monsoon season, the favorite time for the markai to come to the world.
+One favourite means of transport of the markai is the markaigub "spirit wind", that is to say, waterspouts, which appear in the North-West Monsoon season, the favourite time for the markai to come to the world.
 As this was the season the Makkasarese and similar Indonesian fishermen came to Northern Australia, they were associated with the markai.
 Waterspouts are also called markaibaywa or markaibaw (diakect differences), or baaywa / baw for short; that is to say markai spear, baaywa/baw being a special word for spear.
 The markaibaywa are seen as the spears the markai use to hunt turtle and dugong.